savannahgarcia/sql_Aulala_best_sellers/README.md

 # Aulala Best Sellers

 ## 📘 Project Overview
-This project utilizes SQL and Tableau to analyze sales data to identify the best-selling styles and sizes at our boutique business.
-Data is pulled from the Clover POS system to help guide production, inventory planning, and sales decisions.
+This project utilizes SQL and Tableau to analyze sales data and uncover the top-selling styles and sizes at Au La La Design.
+The analysis provides actionable insights to inform production, optimize inventory, and drive strategic sales decisions.
 Database: `Aulala_2025sales(in).csv`

 ---